April 14th Battle of H-Town First Place

 - I was trying for a submission from mount in the second match, opponent shrimped to his side.
 I got all excited and rushed the arm bar and failed

-- Two 5 minute tournament rolls and I was 100% spent, nothing in the gas tank for the rest of the day
+- Two 5 minute tournament rolls and I was 100% spent, nothing in the gas tank for the rest of the day.
+I was supposed to fight in Absolute but skipped that as I was spent.

 It was still extremely scary competing.
 It was cool to win first place but 5 minutes after the match that five dollar medal did not mean anything.
 I’ve been training almost 2 years and it has been a crazy journey.
 I am still so new to BJJ that I can see where I started.
 I am enjoying the experience and was back on the mats the Monday after the tournament.
 If you are undecided if you should compete, do it.
 It is such a mental and physical challenge to compete.
 Come join me at one of Houston’s best gyms Ravlin Martial Arts and learn Jiu Jitsu.